kcerdena/light-timer/README.md

 - I tried to switch the light by attaching it directly to a pin on the Arduino pulled LOW.
 That worked once, maybe twice, before I had stability issues.
 Voltage mismatch cooked my Arduino.
 - Soldered up a new Arduino and loaded code.
 It ran well for a couple minutes before the stability issues.
 When it dropped my serial connection for the last time, I observed a tiny glowing spark between pins on the ATMega chip.
 With a wisp of smoke, it was like a tiny campfire.
 Chalk this up to an assembly defect.
 Mine or the manufacturer's, we'll never know.
 - After soldering up a 3rd Arduino, I tried a code varient that used a sunrise/sunset time lookup table for every day of the year.
 I quickly ran out of memory on the little Arduino and had to refactor.
+- I used a relay to switch the LED on/off.
+This didn't get me the dimmer ramp on transitions.
+It would be really noisy trying to handle a PWM signal, even if it could switch fast enough.